alexhizkia/Geospatial-Python-Data-Engineering-and-Visualization/README.md

-# Geospatial Python Data Engineering and Visualization
+# Geospatial Data Engineering and Visualization using Python
 This is the example of Geospatial Data Engineering and Visualization using ArcPy, ArcGIS API for Python, and a Pandas dataframe.
 Make sure you already have ArcGIS Pro to do this excercise

 To start this excercise, you need to open DataEngineering_and_Visualization.aprx file through ArcGIS Pro and then in Catalog pane expand Notebooks.
 Right-click Data_Engineering_Notebook.ipynb and choose Open Notebook"